top of page

 8. What To Do If Abnormal

 Repeat test if temporarily altered due to acute infection.
 For persistent abnormalities, further testing (like bone marrow exam or imaging) may be needed.
+It is crucial to consult with a healthcare provider to determine the appropriate next steps, which may include additional blood tests, imaging studies, or referrals to specialists for further evaluation and management.

 9. Common Conditions Related